MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 In the past, Microsoft Teams was a separate installation from Office 365 ProPlus.
 But starting with Version 1902, Teams is included as part of ***new*** installations of Office 365 ProPlus.
 If Teams is already installed on the device, no changes are made to that installation of Teams.

+Teams is also being added to ***existing*** installations of Office 365 ProPlus on devices running Windows.
+For more information about when that occurs, see [What about existing installations of Office 365 ProPlus?](#what-about-existing-installations-of-office-365-proplus).

 If Skype for Business is already installed on the device, Skype for Business won’t be removed and will continue to function as before.
-Also, Skype for Business will continue to be installed with new installations of Office 365 ProPlus, unless you configure your installation to exclude it.
+Skype for Business will continue to be installed with new installations of Office 365 ProPlus, unless you configure your installation to exclude it.

-> [!IMPORTANT]
-> Starting in July 2019, if you're using Monthly Channel, then Teams will be added to ***existing*** installations of Office 365 ProPlus (and Office 365 Business) on devices running Windows when you update your existing installation to the latest version.
-For more information, see [What about existing installations of Office 365 ProPlus?](#what-about-existing-installations-of-office-365-proplus)
->
-> This upcoming change doesn't apply to existing installations of Office for Mac.

-If you're ready to deploy Teams to the users in your organization, you don't have to wait for this rollout schedule.
-Instead, you can deploy Teams now for your users by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment) or you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads).
+You don't have to wait if you're ready now to deploy Teams to the users in your organization.
+You can deploy Teams for your users by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment) or you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads).

-If your organization isn't ready to deploy Teams, we have the steps you can take to exclude Teams from [new](#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) or [existing](#what-about-existing-installations-of-office-365-proplus) installations of Office 365 ProPlus.
+We also have the steps you can take to exclude Teams from [new](#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) or [existing](#what-about-existing-installations-of-office-365-proplus) installations of Office 365 ProPlus if your organization isn't ready to deploy Teams.

 If you're using Office for Mac, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).